slarmoo/.github/profile/simon/simonReact/simonReact.md

 <NavLink className='nav-link' to='play'>Play</NavLink>
 ```

-The `nav` element's code now looks like the following.
+The `NavLink` component prevents the browser's default navigation functionality and instead handles it by replacing the currently displayed component.
+Once we have converted all the links, the `nav` element's code now looks like the following.

 ```jsx
 <nav className='navbar fixed-top navbar-dark'>